-Functional Speech Delay disorder before stimulation of Sensory Integration therapy in the treatment group of 30 respondents was a score of 0 as many as 26 (86.7%), a input system and speech input system is an oral expression of language; the ability to speak is needed in various daily lives; it is said that speech delay occurs if, at the age of the child, the ability to produce sound and communicate is below the average of children of the same age if the child has speech delay (speech delayed) can be identified based on their speech ability which is below the standard for their age.
+Functional Speech Delay disorder before stimulation of Sensory Integration therapy in the treatment group of 30 respondents was a score of 0 as many as 26 (86.7%), a score of 1 as many as 4 (13.3%), and in the control group a score of 0 as many as 23 (76.7%), a score of 1 as many as 7 (23.3%) and the average result score was 0.13.
+This is in accordance with the theory that the input system and speech input system is an oral expression of language; the ability to speak is needed in various daily lives; it is said that speech delay occurs if, at the age of the child, the ability to produce sound and communicate is below the average of children of the same age if the child has speech delay (speech delayed) can be identified based on their speech ability which is below the standard for their age.
 The elements that cause speech delays in children are that children do not get a good model to imitate in 23 speaking using the right words, children do not have a strong motivation to say, and the opportunity to talk is less intense for children.
 So, it can be concluded that if a child experiences speech delay, it can be seen from the average results of the speech ability score according to the age of the child, and the type of speech delay can be identified based on the cause of speech delay in children.
-Lack of stimulation and wrong parenting style cause children to experience regression in speech skills, especially in early childhood, where the process of growth and development is very rapid and requires maximum stimulation from parents and the surrounding environment.
+Lack of stimulation and wrong parenting style cause children to experience regression in speech skills, especially in early childhood, where the process of growth and development is very rapid and requires maximum stimulation parents and the from surrounding environment.